MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.5.20  (2024/01/10)
+  - Change: Script and collections - By default, only Full-Administrators can add and edit scripts and script collections.
+The Host Pool Administrators of full tenants can add and modify scripts by enabling "Allow Host Pool Administrators of a tenant access to scripts and collections" in the Global Settings.
+These scripts are only available to their tenant.
+With the updated concept, scripts and collections can be assigned to single or all tenants.
+All tenants' scripts and collections can only be assigned and modified by Full-Administrators.
+  - Change: Non Full-Administrators will no longer see some menu items where they don't have access (like roll base access, tenant configuration, etc.)
+  - Fix: Getting the newes version of an image gallery definition sometimes failed, if the version name includes 4-digit numbers (like: 2024.0001.1234)
 - 1.0.5.10  (2023/12/21)
   - Add: Defender Onboarding scripts are triggered in front of a domain join if the onboarding script is placed in C:\Windows\Temp of the Golden Master (first Onboard-NonPersistentMachine.ps1 and if not exist WindowsDefenderATPOnboardingScript.cmd)
   - Add: Support for ADE 2